Trajectory Analysis (TrajAn)#

 Trajectory datasets from different models and observations tend to have many small differences.
 TrajAn expects the dataset to be CF-compliant.
 However, the standard does leave some room for interpretation.

-While the first type (_2D_) is more general it often limits analysis that require trajectories to be sampled at the same points, you can therefor convert a _2D_ dataset to _1D_ by using trajan.traj2d.Traj2d.gridtime().
+While the first type (Ragged) is more general it often limits analysis that require trajectories to be sampled at the same points, you can therefor convert a Ragged dataset to Orthogonal by using trajan.traj.Ragged.gridtime().

-Methods applicable to both types of datasets can be found in: trajan.traj, methods for _1D_ datasets: trajan.traj.traj1d, and _2D_: trajan.traj.traj2d.
+Methods applicable to both types of datasets can be found in: trajan.traj, methods for Orthogonal datasets: trajan.traj.trajOrthogonal, and Ragged: trajan.traj.trajRagged.
 All methods are forwarded to the accessor, so you call the methods on Dataset.traj:

 ds.traj.plot() # plot dataset